 United States v Jackie Robinson - 1944

-Jackie Robinson is given a general court-martial in Fort Hood, Texas, for civil disobedience, for refusing to move to the back of an Army bus.
-His trial is held in August 1944, and he is acquitted of all charges.
+Jackie Robinson is given a general court-martial for civil disobedience, for refusing to move to the back of an Army bus.
+In August 1944, he is acquitted of all charges.
 (This is the same Jackie Robinson who broke the color barrier in Major League Baseball in 1947, and became a member of the National Baseball Hall of Fame.)

-After being photographed with other soldiers abusing Iraqi detainees in the Abu Ghraib prison in Iraq, Private First Class (PFC) England is given a general court-martial for inflicting physical, psychological and sexual abuse on prisoners.
+After being photographed abusing Iraqi detainees at the Abu Ghraib prison in Iraq, England is given a general court-martial for inflicting physical, psychological and sexual abuse on prisoners.
 A mistrial is declared after she pleads guilty but then states that she did not know her actions were wrong.
-At her second trial, England is found guilty of four counts of mistreating detainees, one count of conspiracy and one count of committing an indecent act.
+At her second trial, England is found guilty of mistreating detainees.
 England is sentenced to three years in prison and is dishonorably discharged.
-She is released from prison after less than two years.
+She serves less than two years in prison.

 Bergdahl is held captive by the Taliban in Afghanistan from 2009-2014.
 He is charged with one count each of desertion with intent to shirk important or hazardous duty, and misbehavior before the enemy by endangering the safety of a command, unit or place.
 In 2017, Bergdahl pleads guilty, receives a dishonorable discharge and is fined.